-We intend to achieve this is by managing this site as well as our public forum that would enable the Nigerian consumer journal their experiences while learning from the experiences of others.
+We intend to achieve this by managing this platform that would enable the Nigerian consumer journal their experiences while learning from the experiences of others.
 This platform would help with sensitizing the public about various gains as well as issues in the consumer space.
 We want

 - goods and service providers to know what their customers really feel.

 - consumers to be able to do research on goods and services before paying their hard-earned money.

 - to create visibility on the various issues the people face today.

 - to be able to accurately analyze progress or not in the sentiments of the Nigerian consumer for various sectors of the economy.

 - to partner with various agencies of government already working in this area to make their work easier and more effective.